luomus/laji-form/README.md

 Run `npm install` to install the dependencies and `npm start` to start the app.

 Before running, you'll need to configure your personal apitest.laji.fi access token.
-Get the key to you email:
+Get the key to your email:

 ```
 curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" -d "{\